The industry's only expandable USB duplicator, available from CDROM2GO.

 A type of flash memory which can be written and erased about 100,000 times.
 Commonly found in USB drives, MP3 players, and other gadgets.

-The option of having your data loaded onto a USB drive in mass quantities.
+The option of having your data loaded onto a USB drive before delivery.
+This can be done in mass quantities.
+You can see our options for this service here.

 Single-Level Cell (SLC) Memory